hackcheckio/Hackcheck-Private-API/README.md

 - Domain Name   `domain`

 Keep in mind that some plans cannot use all queries.

-There are also security measures in place to prevent these queries from being being abused.

 ### Response Handling
 Our API consists of two response bodies.